 How Your Truck Accident Lawyer Can Help With the Insurance Companies

-Here are some of the best ways a truck accident lawyer can help when it comes to handling insurance companies after a truck accident.
+Here are some of the best ways a truck accident lawyer can help handle insurance companies after a truck accident.

 Communicating with the Insurance Company

 When you have an experienced lawyer, you won’t have to worry about talking to the at-fault party’s insurance company at all.
-In fact, we highly recommend letting your lawyer do the talking.
+Instead, we highly recommend letting your lawyer do the talking.
 They will know how to deal with insurance companies throughout the entire claims process.

-While your lawyer deals with the insurance company, you can focus on healing from your injuries and being with family.
-You won’t have to worry about saying or doing something that could be used against you in your case.
+While your lawyer deals with the insurance company, you can focus on healing from your injuries and being with your family.
+In addition, you won’t have to worry about saying or doing something that could get used against you in your case.

 Negotiating for a Fair Settlement

-Most of the time, after you file your injury claim, the insurance company will send a lowball counteroffer.
+After you file your injury claim, the insurance company will often send a lowball counteroffer.
 This amount will be so much less than you need to cover your damages, so your lawyer will begin negotiating with the insurance company for a settlement that is fair to you.
 When they see you are working with an experienced lawyer, the insurance company is much more likely to agree to a higher settlement.

 Gathering Evidence of Fault and Damages